 PROTOCOL:

+NOTE: To clean glassware, instruments and filters for lipid analyses, wash them 3 times with methanol followed by 3 washes with chloroform, or heat them to 450oC for at least 8 hours.

 Filtration procedure for seawater dissolved and particulate lipids

-NOTE: The particular fraction of interest should be retained by the filtration procedure.
-Therefore, the pore size is important in defining the cut off.
+NOTE: The particular fraction of interest is operationally defined by the filtration procedure.
+In this case the pore size is 1.2 µm.

 Set up the filtration manifold without a filter and rinse the set-up with filtered seawater.

-Using lipid cleaned forceps place a 47 mm glass fiber (GF/C) filter that has been heated at 450 °C for at least 8 h (ashed), into the set-up of lipid clean filteration system.
+Using clean forceps place a 47 mm glass fiber (GF/C) filter that has been ashed, into the the clean filtration system.

-Take the sample and gently swirl to re-suspend any material that may have settled at the bottom of the collection container.
-Accurately measure out a known volume. and filter this down onto the filter.
+Take the sample and gently swirl to re-suspend any material that may have settled on the bottom of the collection container.
+Accurately measure out a known volume, in this case 1 L, and filter this through the filter.

-NOTE: The volume will depend on the amount of the particular material in the sample.
+NOTE: The volume will depend on the amount of particulate material in the sample: usually between 250 ml and 5 L depending on season and location.

-When the sample is measured out, gently wet the filter with filtered seawater.
+When the sample has been measured out, gently wet the filter with filtered seawater.
 Add the entire sample slowly to the filtration system and rinse the graduated cylinder with sea water to ensure all particles are added to the filter.
-Rinse the set up with filtered sea water on the sides to ensure all particles are rinsed down the system.
+Rinse the set up with filtered sea water on the sides to ensure all particles are rinsed down onto the filter.

-Do not allow the filter dry out completely as it can disrupt the cells on the filter; break suction as the last of the water disappears.
+Allow all the seawater to pass through the filter but do not allow the filter to dry out completely as it can disrupt the cells on the filter; break suction as the last of the water disappears.

-Using lipid clean forceps and a lipid clean pipette, fold the filter in half, then in thirds and then in half lengthwise to roll the filter into a tube.
-Place it into a lipid clean, labeled 10 mL glass vials.
+Using clean forceps and a clean pipette, fold the filter in half, then in thirds and then in half lengthwise to roll the filter into a tube.
+Place it into a clean, labeled 10 mL glass vial.

 Cover the filter with 2 mL of chloroform.
 Fill the head space with nitrogen and seal with PTFE tape.
 Place in a rack in a -20 °C freezer.
-The samples will be stable at this temperature upto a year.
+The samples will be stable at this temperature up to a year.

 NOTE: To relate lipid concentrations to total mass concentrations, a dry weight measurement is also needed.
 This involves putting a 24 mm pre-weighed filter into a dry weight filtration set up, stirring the sample and taking a small subsample which is filtered onto the small filter.
-When the filter is just about dry, about 10 mL of 35% ammonium formate is added to the filter.
+When the filter is nearly dry, about 10 mL of 35% ammonium formate is added to the filter.
 The filter is folded in half, returned to a labeled Petri dish and placed in a freezer.

 Liquid-liquid extraction of seawater or liquid samples